Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints: Design Optimization

+The geometric interpretation of a feasible solution requires targets to lie on the line segment corresponding to any one of those links, with the link orientation matching the prescribed target orientation and no collisions between any link and obstacle.
+In addition, we would like the design to maximize the workspace.

+\paragraph{Target location} The (minimum) distance of the target to the line segment represented by the link.
+The minimum distance from a target $\vc{t}_j$ to link $i$ of the current estimate of design is

-where $\vc{t}^*$ is a function of $\bm{\ell}$, $\vc{q}_j$, and $i$ because $\vc{v}$ and $\vc{w}$ depend on these parameters.
-Note that to discourage solutions with targets lying very close to a link node (which would lead to very small end-effector links), we prefer the target to lie somewhere in the middle of the link, and therefore clamp $\lambda^*$ in $[0.3, 0.9]$ instead.
+where $\vc{t}^*$ is either $\vc{t}_j$'s projection on link $i$, or one of link $i$'s endpoints, if the projection lies outside the link.
+Note that to discourage solutions with targets lying very close to a link node (which would lead to very small end-effector links), we prefer the target to lie somewhere between $30-90\%$ of the link length.

 \paragraph{Target orientation} The absolute difference between the link orientation and the prescribed target orientation $\phi_j$, namely, where $i$ is the link index we are considering and $\vc{q}_j$ is the current estimate of robot configuration for target $j$.